 Tackling returns and data breaches is only part of fixing difficult customer relationships.
 Today, retailers are facing consumer abuse at a level that’s never been seen before.
 Signifyd’s survey shows that a small but significant number of consumers feel entitled to take advantage where they can and won’t hesitate to do so.

 Customer abuse is normally directed through non-fraud chargebacks.
 This is also known as friendly fraud.
 The most common variety of non-fraud chargeback occurs when items are not delivered to their address.
-This is an item-not-received claim (INR).
+This is a chargeback item not received claim (INR).
 When the customer complains to their credit card company, the card issuer takes the charge back.
 On behalf of the customer, the issuer will recover the money and fees from the retailer, accusing them of failing to deliver goods.

-A customer may also make a SNAD claim, meaning the item was received but significantly not as described.
+A customer may also make a SNAD claim, meaning the item was received but ask for a chargeback for item not as described.

 Retailers can dispute a customer’s claim, but if it is a legitimate claim, you risk telling the customer that they’re wrong.
 And sometimes, legitimate mistakes are made.
 Packages can get lost in transit, damaged, or stolen from the doorstep.
 Customer issues can certainly be legitimate.